Risk assessment: Project management

 In project management, risk assessment is an integral part of the risk management plan, studying the probability, the impact, and the effect of every known risk on the project, as well as the corrective action to take should an incident be implied by a risk occur.
 Of special consideration in this area are the relevant codes of practice that are enforced in the specific jurisdiction.
 Understanding the regime of regulations that risk management must abide by is integral to formulating safe and compliant risk assessment practices.

 Information security

 Information technology risk assessment can be performed by a qualitative or quantitative approach, following different methodologies.
 One important difference in risk assessments in information security is modifying the threat model to account for the fact that any adversarial system connected to the Internet has access to threaten any other connected system.
 Risk assessments may therefore need to be modified to account for the threats from all adversaries, instead of just those with reasonable access as is done in other fields.

 NIST Definition: The process of identifying risks to organizational operations (including mission, functions, image, reputation), organizational assets, individuals, other organizations, and the Nation, resulting from the operation of an information system.
 Part of risk management incorporates threat and vulnerability analyses and considers mitigations provided by security controls planned or in place.

+There are various risk assessment methodologies and frameworks available which include NIST Risk Management Framework (RMF), Control Objectives for Information and Related Technologies (COBIT), Factor Analysis of Information Risk (FAIR), Operationally Critical Threat, Asset, and Vulnerability Evaluation (OCTAVE), The Center for Internet Security Risk Assessment Method (CIS RAM), and The Duty of Care Risk Analysis (DoCRA) Standard, which helps define 'reasonable' security.